gitthermal/docs/download/index.md

 # Download

-Currently the application is only avaliable for windows.
-We are working hard to bring the app on other operating system too.
+Currently the application is only avaliable for Windows and Linux.
+We are working hard to bring the app for MacOS too.

 * [v0.0.1](v0.0.1/)